GAW members attended two promotional events at libraries in June 2025.

 As you can see, people enjoyed themselves!

-Kevin Crowe, who contributed two stories to Flash Dances Flash Dances and lives in the far North of Scotland, will be reading from the anthology at the end of Lochaber Pride in Fort William on Sunday 1 June 2025.
-We wish him every success - and lots of sales!
+Kevin Crowe and a GAW member, who contributed two stories to Flash Dances, read from the anthology at Lochaber Pride in Fort William on 1 June 2025.

 Women and men of Paradise Press and the Gay Authors Workshop, plus their dogs, turned out in force on 17 November 2024 to celebrate the triumphant launch of the Flash Fiction anthology, Flash Dances.